 What a lovely ship Crystal Symphony is!
-We boarded in Los Angeles and took off to what would be an amazing voyage, full of new friends, music and laughter!
+We boarded in Los Angeles and took off to what would be an amazing Mexico cruise, full of new friends, music and laughter!

 The Crystal Symphony is a bit smaller than the Crystal Serenity, and just as lovely.
 The ships are laid out similarly, so any Crystal Society [repeat] guest would be right at home on either vessel.
 I found the Symphony intimate and warm.
 The service was impeccable, of course.
 This is what we expect from top rated cruise lines like Crystal Cruises.